Brickmaster1/robotic-roomcontrol/README.txt

 of a self-driving model.
 Through rigorous training and testing, the model learned to navigate its environment autonomously.

+**Disclaimer:** This code is not intended for use in the FIRST Tech Challenge (FTC).
+It is a custom project developed for educational purposes, focusing on autonomous driving and repurposing existing robotics components.

 ## Model Training Process

 To train the self-driving car model, I implemented a custom training mode on